The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 So they keep coming up with new ways to execute the same plan.

-They don't want you happy, they want you miserable, they want you constantly thinking things are falling apart so that you will want change, and they come out and promise to be the architects of change in many situations, as in global warming.
+And they come out and promise to be the architects of change in many situations, as in global warming.

-They blame you for the problems facing the country, say that you must take the blame for this by paying higher taxes, but you can't assuage your guilt by going along with bigger government programs and so forth.
+They blame you for the problems facing the country, say that you must take the blame for this by paying higher taxes, but you can assuage your guilt by going along with bigger government programs and so forth.

-But this this the it's the same, it's the same objective.
+But it's the same objective.

-They're trying with all of these investigations who paralyze and weaken the presidency, they're trying to create a Nixonian flavor and air about the Bush administration because they they think those are two big successful periods in their uh in their past.
+They're trying to create a Nixonian flavor and air about the Bush administration because they think those are two big successful periods in their past.

 They have trouble winning because they can't go out and be honest about who they are.

-Hence they come up with the term progressive.
+Hence, they come up with the term progressive.

-Uh liberalism, Clintonism, Democrat Partyism, it's all oriented around how can we fool them today.
+Liberalism, Clintonism, Democrat Partyism, it's all oriented around how can we fool them today.

 How can we depress them today?